engineerapart/TheRemoteFreelancer/README.md

 - [CodeMentor.io](https://codementor.io) - Get paid while making an impact.
 Become a Codementor for the next wave of makers.

 ### License
 None.
 Literally, why would I include a license in this.
 Copy, paste, skewer, go nuts.
+(Ok, officially, "The Unlicense")